dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

 * Every function should have a docstring
-* The docstring should
+* The docstring should:
   1. Describe the function briefly
   2. Explicitly document the *inputs* with `:param type name: description`
   3. Explicitly document the *return value* with `:returns: description`
   4. Explicitly document the *return type* with `:rtype:`
 * Note this follows the [Sphinx/RST syntax guide](http://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html).
-You can also follow the [Numpy Format](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard). **Just be consistent. **
+You can also follow the [Numpy Format](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard). **Just be consistent.**

 ---

-# The Third Consequence of the Only Law

-## DRY: Don't Repeat Yourself
+# Don't Repeat Yourself

 ### The WET (Write Everything Twice) Way